yuzhiliu/graphqa/README.md

 ```bash
 python3 -m graphqa.train --quick
 ```
-This will use smaller batch size, one layer network, et al. and existing small test input files to train the model.
+This will use smaller batch size, one layer network, et al., and existing small test input files to train the model.
 The result will not be good at all though.
 It might be helpful to use this to debug the code.